Particular/docs.particular.net/nservicebus/throughput-tool/faq.md

 The tool queries the monitoring instance once every hour to get the per-endpoint throughput information for the last hour.
 It repeats this query 23 additional times to gather information for a 24-hour period.

-For endpoints not configured to [send metrics data to ServiceControl](/monitoring/metrics/install-plugin.md), the tool will attempt to inspect audit information to find how many messages have been successfully processed each hour.
-However, this fallback mechanism is much more resource-intensive, so enabling metrics reporting on all endpoints is highly recommended.
+For endpoints not configured to [send metrics data to ServiceControl](/monitoring/metrics/install-plugin.md), the tool inspect Audit information to find how many messages have been successfully processed.

+See the [technical details](service-control.md#what-does-the-tool-do) for more information.

 ## What if my system's queue names contain proprietary information I don't want on the report